P/2010 H2 (Vales): Observational history

-Observations conducted on the next day after discovery noted that its coma undergone a significant increase in size, from 24 to 26 arcseconds to 34–38 arcseconds across.
+Observations conducted on the day after discovery noted that its coma had undergone a significant increase in size, from 24–26 arcseconds to 34–38 arcseconds across.

 Although calculated to have a relatively short orbital period, it was not recovered during its next apparition in 2017.
 On 17 March 2023, Toni Scarmato reported the observation of an object close to the predicted position of P/2010 H2, indicating a possible recovery of the comet.
 Further analysis in 2024 did not match the position of the initial reports, concluding that Scarmato's find is likely a different object.

+Further search attempts in 2015 and 2025 from the 4.3-meter Lowell Discovery Telescope failed to recover the comet, indicating a possible absolute nuclear magnitude fainter than 20.6, and a nucleus smaller than 0.5 km in diameter assuming a geometric albedo of 0.04.
+However it is still likely that it may have become inactive after the 2010 outburst instead of simply disintegrating.